TUNESHMAN/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model (DOM), is an object representation of the HTML elements on a webpage.
+It provides an interface through which we can manipulate the page.

 2. What is an event?
+Events provide a platform through which javascript interact with HTML.

 3. What is an event listener?
+As the name implies, event listeners help us listen to things that happen to HTML elements.

 4. Why would we convert a NodeList into an Array?
 Converting a nodelist into an array allows us to implement certain array methods like map, forEach, filter, reduce etc.